ikeepo/to-be-a-programmer/docs/topics/machine_learning/deep_learning.md

 # Fully Connected Layer
 A layer where every input neuron is connected to every output neuron via a unique weight.
 The unique weight is not the same weight.
+The definition of a fully connected layer is indeed that "all inout data - regardless of its source or structure - is simultaneously connected to every neuron in that layer"
 # Dropout
 Dropout is a regularization technique to prevent overfitting.
 # Optimize